Looking for information about Camping at Makgadikgadi Pans?

 The Makgadikgadi Pans National Park entrance fees must be either paid at the gate in cash or can be paid beforehand at the Department of Wildlife and National Parks (DWNP).
 You will also need to show your camping vouchers to prove that you have a campsite booked.

-The following Makgadikgadi Pan National Park Fees were correct as of January 2023:
+The following Makgadikgadi Pan National Park Fees are correct as of January 2024:

 Getting to Makgadikgadi Pans National Park